MobileID-Strong-Authentication/mobileid-enabler-adfs/README.md

 If you do not already have the WinHttpCertCfg.exe tool on your Windows Server, download and install it from [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=19801).

 Please change the subject (in the example below it is adfs-dev.swisscom.ch) according to your own client certificate subject.
+Please change the user (in the example below it is contoso\\fsgmsa$) according to your own server user.

 ```
 cd "C:\Program Files (x86)\Windows Resource Kits\Tools"